rschristopher/ischristtrue.com/src/truth.md

 We now know less than we did
  before we started.
-We can now
+We
  either pretend everything is
  rational and we can call ourselves a "realist" or a
  "pragmatist",
  or we
- and embrace the esoteric
- spiritual systems all competing for our attention, maybe they have some answers.
+ and embrace one of the esoteric spiritual systems that is competing for our attention, maybe they have some answers.
 Maybe